USGS-R/training-curriculum/content/usgs-packages/sbtools_Modify.md

 add_mult <- items_create(parent_id = list(new_folder, new_folder, user_id()),
                          title = c("item 1", "item 2", "top-level item"))

-is.sbitem(item_get(add_mult))
+sapply(add_mult, function(item) is.sbitem(item_get(item)))

 c("usgs-r-pkgs-test", "usgs-r-pkgs-test", item_get(user_id())$title) ==
-  item_get_parent(add_mult)$title
+  sapply(add_mult, function(item) item_get_parent(item)$title)
 ```

 If you want to confirm with your own eyes, navigate to your user account.
-You should see two items: "top-level item" and the folder "usgs-r-pkgs-test" with 3 child items named "single item", "item 1", and "item 2".
+You should see two items: "top-level item" and the folder "usgs-r-pkgs-test" with 3 child items named "single item", "item 1", and "item 2". **AGAIN, "top-level item" will not actually be top-level until [this issue](https://github.com/USGS-R/sbtools/issues/242) has been fixed.**

 Uploading your files
 --------------------